 I love fall.
 The colors are vibrant and fun, the air smells like cinnamon and nutmeg and the best part are the pumpkins.
 I would say the cooler weather plays a part in it too, but I live in Houston, so that would be a lie.
-However, this summer while I was touring The Pioneer Woman’s lodge – yes… yes..
+However, last summer while I was touring The Pioneer Woman’s lodge – yes… yes..
 THAT lodge – I saw adorable wildflower painted craft pumpkins chilling in her supply closet and I fell in love with them.

 Here’s the pumpkins that were at the Pioneer Woman’s Lodge: